Ragnacodes/Legato-Backend/docs/api/auth.md

 ### /api/auth/protected `GET`
-to test that only authorized users could see this page.
+To test that only authorized users could see this page.
 > This api is for testing purposes, and it returns all of existing users.
 - Header
     - `Authorization` = `access_token`